 |(-) Translation Reserve||(**)|

-Once we know the two components, all we need to do is to use the formula to find out the return on equity.
+Once we know the two components, all we need to do is to use the formula to find out the ROE.

-Return on equity is not only a formula of profit; rather it’s a formula of efficiency.
+Return on equity is not only the formula of profit; rather it’s a formula of efficiency.
 By looking at the ratio, we get to know how efficient a company is.

 - If the formula results in a higher ratio, it means that the shareholders’ equity has been rightly utilized to produce higher returns.

-- On the other hand, if the ratio is lower, it means the efficiency of the company in utilizing its equity is also lower and as a result, the return is also lower.
+- On the other hand, if the ratio is lower, it means the efficiency of the company is utilizing its equity is also lower and as a result, the return is also lower.